SDesign-SBPK/sdesign-sbpk.github.io/index.markdown

 This writing assignment was completed individually and differs for each person.

+Writing 1 is included as one of the first parts of writing 4.

 #### Writing 2: Technical Summary

 This writing assignment was completed individually and differs for each person.

+Writing 2 is included as one of the first parts of writing 4.

 #### Writing 3: Project Description